rpajf/http-node-routing/README.md

 git clone https://github.com/rpajf/http-node-routing
 ```
 ### still in progress...
-Handle the req.params and req.query
+### next steps:
-Finishing the methods put and delete
+- Handle the req.params and req.query
-Creating the connection with databases (postgres and mysql)
+- Creating the connection with databases (postgres and mysql)